 Automating passphrase Entry

-Using the steps above requires you to enter your passphrase every time you login to this host.
+The steps above require you to enter your passphrase every time you log in to this host.
+That’s way too much work!
 Entering the passphrase can be automated using the Pagent application included in the putty distribution.

 - Launch the